Speak a word.

 It wasn’t a perfect analogy, but Seth had understood the larger point.

 Now, he feels it like Zebula had said he would.
-Like the Valiants in the Order of Edges had said he would.
+Like Miss Kate and the Valiants in the Order of Edges had said he would.
 A sweat breaks out on his brow.
 Seth’s stomach cramps up and his legs quiver.
 Every human being was a part of this World, at least in a way.
 So it didn’t matter that Seth didn’t have a neuron to detect the fabric of reality.
 Seth was part of the Fabric of this Reality and could feel the break in it.

 “They made a Hole into this World, Seth.
 They broke the World to get here and the World is bleeding.
 The first thing to do, to weaken them, is to plug the hole.”

 Seth sees the place of borders.
 A cliff above a river, a mile or so away from where it was supposed to be.
 Earth, Sea and Sky.
-And there was something… wrong there.
+And there is something… wrong there.
 Something terrible.

 Finally, he finds the right words.
 The words he means the most.
 The deep down words.

-“I want to Know,” he says.
+“I want to know,” he says.

-“Show me the Truth,” he says.
+“Show me the truth,” he says.

 In an instant, he’s standing by a tree and he finds a rope wrapped in its branches.
-It shouldn’t surprise him to find a rope but it does.
+It shouldn’t surprise him to find a rope, but it does.

 Of course he’d have what he needs to Know.
 Even when the Family had first broken into this World, Ella would have made sure there were tools left here for any willing to Know.
 It was one of the rules of her Form.
 Ella could no more deny Seth the tools to Know than Seth could cause an apple to fall up into space.